yasir2000/openwrt-oldwiki-md/OpenWrtDocs/InstallingAR7.rst

 = Troubleshooting =

-If you have any trouble flashing to OpenWrt please refer to [:OpenWrtDocs/TroubleshootingAR7] (To be written)
+If you have any trouble flashing to OpenWrt please refer to [:OpenWrtDocs/TroubleshootingAR7]